OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 ---
 As part of our ongoing set of [performance metrics for our website ](https://digital.oxford.gov.uk/performance/webtraffic.html)we keep a close eye on satisfaction, using [GovMetric](https://www.govmetric.com/how-it-works.html) as our main page-level feedback tool.

-## How we started
+## Where we started from

 When we were developing our website in 2015, we took the opportunity to change our approach to content.

 We'd benefitted from a content audit from our developers, [Jadu](www.jadu.net), along with some guidance on content strategy.
 One element of this was using our site to reduce avoidable contact.

-Our Contact Us page presented to users as a long list of phone numbers and email addresses; we were essentially encouraging users to abandon our site and contact us by other channels, avoiding our Contact Centre staff.
+Our Contact Us page presented to users as [a long list of phone numbers and email addresses](//downloads/Old Homepage_small.jpg); we were essentially encouraging users to abandon our site and contact us by other channels, avoiding our Contact Centre staff.

+## Our first changes

 ## Options we considered